armaanhammer/ECE486-586-PDP11-Simulation/assembly .mac files/README.md

 Feeding _addc.mac_ into Faust's binary should produce _addc.ascii_

-Feeding _addc.ascii_ into our PDP-11 simulator should produce results that somehow relate to the two _PDP11_ text files.
+Feeding _addc.ascii_ into our PDP-11 simulator should produce results that somehow relate to the two _PDP11 text files_.